sasikala07/DataScience-Portfolio/README.md

 # DataScience Portfolio

-Repository containing portfolio of data science project completed by me for **Training** purposes and still processing.Presented in the form of **iPython Notebooks**.
+Repository containing portfolio of data science project completed by me for **Training** purposes and still learning and working.Presented in the form of **iPython Notebooks**.

 ### ML_Micro_Projects